 Andorra participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.

 Andorra's Membership in International Organizations

 Andorra and the United States belong to a number of the same international organizations, including the United Nations and Organization for Security and Cooperation in Europe; as well as the United Nations Educational, Scientific and Cultural Organization (UNESCO), and the World Health Organization (WHO).
 Andorra also is an observer to the World Trade Organization.
-A member of the Council of Europe, from November 2012 to May 2013, Andorra will chair its Committee of Ministers.

 Since 1991, Andorra has had a special agreement with the European Union.